E1ko0o/ATS/README.md

 # ATS
-ATS is alarm, timer and stopwatch
+ATS is alarm, timer and stopwatch.